Exopy/exopy/docs/source/dev_guide/instruments.rst

   instruments.
 - 'manufacturer': the manucfacturer of all children drivers.
-  For example : Keysight (please note that for manufacturer like Keysight, whose name changed through time aliases can be declared :ref:decl_alias, in those cases the name used internally will always be the main name.)
+  For example : Keysight (please note that for manufacturer like Keysight, whose name changed through time aliases can be declared :ref:`decl_alias`, in those cases the name used internally will always be the main name.)
 - 'serie': some instruments exists within a serie of similar instruments, and the serie might be more descriptive than the model (example : Keysight EXG,